mujavidb/data-structures/README.md

 2. Heap Sort: Heap Sort uses Binary Heap to sort an array in O(nLogn) time.
 3. Graph Algorithms: The priority queues are especially used in Graph Algorithms like Dijkstra’s Shortest Path and Prim’s Minimum Spanning Tree.

-##Tries <small>(pronounced _tree_ as in re_trie_val)</small>
+##Tries
-A trie is an ordered tree data structure.
+A trie (pronounced _tree_ as in re_trie_val) is an ordered tree data structure.
 Unlike a binary search tree, no node in the tree stores the key associated with that node; instead, its position in the tree defines the key with which it is associated.
 The keys in a trie are usually strings.

 Tries are efficient structures used for their fast search performance of O(n), however, this comes at the cost of space requirements.